institutional access

 California Is Running Out of Safe Places to Build Homes

-• Governor Gavin Newsom recently approved a bill that waives certain environmental regulations for numerous housing developments in an effort to speed up construction and help alleviate the state's cost-of-living challenges.
+• Governor Gavin Newsom recently approved a bill that removes a major environmental review requirement for a large number of housing developments to help hasten construction amid increasing pressure.

 Insights by Ground AI